CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_Accessibility_Data.md

 - Accessing elements in an `array` are done with index while keys for `dictionaries` and actual values for `Set`.

 ## 6. What are the main differences between `classes` and `structs` in Swift?
 - Making another instance of a struct creates a copy while creating another instance of a class creates a reference.
-Changes to a class also changes all the copies.
+Changes to a class also changes the original.
 - `Classes` are prefered when you want to take advantage of reference semantics and `Obj-C` interoperability. `Structs` are prefered for simpler data structure and also for their immutability when declared as let (properties cant be changed unlike classes), thread safety and copy on write behaviour.
 - Memory Location: Value types store data directly where they are defined (stack for local variables, or inline for structs).
 Reference types store a reference (pointer) to data stored elsewhere (heap).
 - Copy vs. Reference: Assigning or passing a value type creates a new independent copy of the data.
 Assigning or passing a reference type creates a new reference to the same shared data.